-Two years on from the release of the final report of the Royal Commission into the Management of Police Informants, I am very pleased to provide my second progress report to Parliament.
+Three years on from the release of the final report of the Royal Commission into the Management of Police Informants, I am pleased to provide my third progress report to Parliament.

-Under the (Implementation Monitor Act), I am required to provide my report to Parliament by 30 November each year.
-As a result of the recent election, I am providing my report for the 2021-22 period later this year.
+Under the Police Informants Royal Commission Implementation Monitor Act 2021 (Implementation Monitor Act), I am required to provide my report to Parliament by 30 November each year.

 Since the Commission delivered its final report on 30 November 2020, the Victorian Government has been working hard to achieve its commitment to deliver each of the recommendations directed to it, and to support the delivery of all the Commission’s 111 recommendations.

-Overall, 63 of the 111 recommendations have been delivered by responsible agencies, and significant progress has been made on remaining recommendations.
+Overall, 90 of the 111 recommendations have been delivered by responsible agencies, and there is continuing progress to deliver the remaining recommendations.

-This second progress report covers the period from 1 July 2021 to 30 June 2022.
-Recommendations with indicative implementation timeframes of 12 or 18 months fall within this reporting period.
-For recommendations with longer delivery timeframes, I have reported on implementation progress up to September 2022.
+This is my third progress report, which covers the period from 1 July 2022 to 30 June 2023.
+Recommendations with an indicative two-year implementation timeframe fall within this reporting period.
+For recommendations with longer delivery timeframes, I have reported on implementation progress up to September 2023.

-The cross-agency Implementation Taskforce has also continued to play a central role in coordinating the delivery of recommendations, and has increasingly turned its attention to ensuring that reforms delivered in response to the Commission’s recommendations are effectively operationalised and have an enduring impact.
+During this past year, the cross-agency Implementation Taskforce has continued to play a central role in coordinating the delivery of recommendations, and has increasingly turned its attention to ensuring that reforms delivered in response to the Commission’s recommendations are effectively operationalised and have an enduring impact.

 Significant delivery of recommendations has been achieved in the reporting period and an impressive program of work is well underway to finalise delivery of the Commission’s remaining recommendations.
 I thank all those involved in this important work.